xyz-33/graduation_design/README.md

 # multiphysics_simulation_software

-## A simulation software that can calcute thermal, electromagnetic and stress problem
+## A simulation software that can calculate thermal, electromagnetic and stress problem

 ### Demo video